Notice of inquests

 - The chief coroner is then tasked with ensuring the implementation of recommendations.

-- The Department of Justice will post the verdict and any recommendations to the government website for public access.
+- The Department of Justice will post the verdict and any recommendations to the Government of Yukon website for public access.

 Evidence and witnesses